ajbanjara/Wireshark/Development/sharkd.md

 The Windows file path backslash (\\) separator must be escaped, and if they are not, this too results in a program exception.
 Alternatively, forward slashes can be used as shown in the load request example above.

-## Annoying Features
+## Unexpected Results

-sharkd has some very annoying "features":
+sharkd will sometimes produce unexpected results:

 - If you enter a blank line the session immediately terminates
 - If you enter invalid JSON, you may get a raw text message but you won't get a JSON response